 A U.S. holder will not incur tax on a distribution in excess of our current and accumulated earnings and profits if the distribution does not exceed the adjusted basis of the U.S. holder's capital stock.
 Instead, the distribution will reduce the adjusted basis of such capital stock.
 A U.S. holder will recognize a distribution in excess of both our current and accumulated earnings and profits and the U.S. holder's adjusted basis in his or her capital stock as long-term capital gain, or short-term capital gain if the capital stock has been held for one year or less, assuming the capital stock is a capital asset in the hands of the U.S. holder.
-In addition, if we declare a distribution in October, November or December of any year that is payable to a U.S. holder of record on a specified date in any such month, such distribution will be treated as both paid by us and received by the U.S. holder on December 31 of such year, provided that we actually pay the distribution during January of the following calendar year, as described in "-Distribution Requirements."
+In addition, if we declare a distribution in October, November or December of any year that is payable to a U.S. holder on December 31 of such year, provided that we actually pay the distribution during January of the following calendar year, as described in "- Distribution Requirements."